Sophon Docs

 API Reference

-Real-time hubs — chat streaming, task status, approvals, node commands, discussions, and push events.
+Real-time hubs — chat streaming, task status, approvals, voice transcription, node commands, discussions, and push events.

 SignalR is Sophon's real-time transport.
 The Dashboard, Mobile, Desktop, and Sophon Node all connect to SignalR hubs for streaming, live status, and bidirectional commands.
 This page is the protocol reference.